Supporting our High Achievers through the Academic Extension Program

 Future Minds highly values 21st Century Skills (e.g. creativity, critical thinking, collaborating and communication) and asks students to respond in unique ways to challenges of the future.

 During 2019, students in the STEM Program investigated the structure and materials required to build a Sustainable House by completing various inquiry-based experiments.
 Students showcased their knowledge of Sustainable Housing Design by demonstrating the use of the STELR Sustainable Housing kits.
-In Semester 2, they will develop their critical thinking skills by investigating the effectiveness and speed of different solar car designs.
-They will also advance their problem-solving skills in Robotics by using Sphero Balls.
+In Semester 2, they developed their critical thinking skills by investigating the effectiveness and speed of different solar car designs.
+They also advanced their problem-solving skills in Robotics by using Sphero Balls.